Dr. Liat Eldor

 OVERVIEW

-In my research, I am interested in exploring effects at the unit/firm level of analysis, and how OB/HR phenomena at the collective level affect business results.
-I employ a wide array of methodological- qualitative and quantitative- methods (e.g., interviews, text analysis, multi-level hierarchical and FX models) in panel-data, longitudinal, and experimental filed studies.
-The contexts range from leading retail chains to global high-tech companies (e.g., TATA, a multinational conglomerate company headquartered in India) and public service agencies.
-The themes that guide my work include employee-organization relationship, employee engagement, motivation and productivity in the gig economy, new arrangements of work, socialization, and contemporary patterns of leadership especially effective under organizational uncertainty and change.
+In my research, I integrate OB theories with HR-related topics to provide a comprehensive research view of contemporary organizational phenomena and to address challenges organizations face nowadays in their constant race to create competitive advantage.
+I employ a wide array of methodological- qualitative and quantitative- methods (e.g., interviews, AI-based text analysis (LLM & clustering), multi-level hierarchical FX models, and network analysis) in panel-data, longitudinal, and experimental filed studies.
+The contexts range from leading retail chains to global high-tech companies (e.g., TATA, a multinational conglomerate company headquartered in India, Uber) and public service agencies.
+The themes that guide my work include employee-organization relationship, employee engagement, motivation and productivity in the gig economy, new arrangements of work, and contemporary patterns of leadership especially effective under organizational uncertainty and change.

-In one of my recent research projects and publications “Agent Temps Hurt Business Performance,” published in 2021 in Academy of Management Journal, I integrate social identity theory with the topic of non-standard work arrangements to examine the now common blended workplace, where standard employees work side by side with temporary agency workers.
+In one of my recent research projects and publications “Agent Temps Hurt Business Performance,” published in Academy of Management Journal, I integrate social identity theory with the topic of non-standard work arrangements to examine the now common blended workplace, where standard employees work side by side with temporary agency workers.
 In contrast to the common assertion that the use of an agency workforce benefits organizations by allowing them to respond faster to changing market conditions, we find greater use of agency temps actually hurts business performance.
 The explanation for this relationship is that agency workers have a negative effect on the identification that regular employees have with their workplace (using social identity theory and status-based argument) which, in turn, reduces their performance and that of the stores where they work.
 Applying insights from the diversity literature about blurring boundaries between racial groups, I also introduce two workplace-level buffering strategies, one business-oriented (shared instrumental values), and the other social (integration practices) that moderate the detrimental effects of a blended workplace on the identification of standard employees and business performance.

-In another research project and paper “Leading by Doing” study, also recently published in 2021 in Academy of Management Journal, I explore whether leading by doing, where supervisors actually manifest the desired behaviors rather than simply telling subordinates what to do, is more effective in cultivating firm-level engagement, productivity, and service quality.
+In another research project and paper “Leading by Doing” study, also published in Academy of Management Journal, I explore whether leading by doing, where supervisors actually manifest the desired behaviors rather than simply telling subordinates what to do, is more effective in cultivating firm-level engagement, productivity, and service quality.
 While the idea of leading by example is commonly advocated, perhaps surprisingly, there have been no empirical studies testing it nor any efforts to establish it as an academic construct.
 This study is also novel in that, while most research on the effects of leadership has focused on the employee level, my study looks at organization-level outcomes.
 In this solo-authored paper, I argue and demonstrate that leading by example is distinct from other verbally-oriented leadership approaches such as charismatic leadership- where the leader articulates the desired expectations but does not illustrate them in a practical way.
 Using two-time-point panel data derived from different sources, the findings provide evidence that leading by example improves productivity and service quality after taking into account the potential influence of charismatic leadership.

 REFEREED PUBLICATIONS